-The externship program has both priority deadlines and rolling deadlines for each semester:
+The externship program has both priority deadlines and rolling deadlines for each semester.
+The following are guidelines - Review the semester relevant form located on our website and regularly emailed for up to date deadlines:

 - For summer externships: - The externship priority deadline is the last day of Spring classes.
 Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - Students who submit externship registration materials after the priority deadline but by one week prior to the externship orientation for that semester will be admitted on a rolling basis until capacity is reached.
 No registrations will be processed after that date. - For spring externships: - The externship priority deadline is the last day of Fall classes.
 Students who submit their completed externship registration materials on or before that date will automatically be accepted into the program for the summer. - Students who submit externship registration materials after the priority deadline but by the last date for final exams for fall semester will be admitted on a rolling basis until capacity is reached.
-No registrations will be processed after that date. - For fall externships: - The externship priority deadline is typically August 3.
+No registrations will be processed after that date. - For fall externships: - The externship priority deadline is typically around August 3.
 Given how close the priority deadline is to the start of the fall semester, there is no rolling deadline for fall externships.